0xMati/Tech-Blog/Modern Authentication/JWT Authorization Grant for Authentication.md

 Ever felt like sharing secrets is so… 2010? 😎 In the world of modern identity and cloud security, we’re all about **zero trust** and **no secrets**.
 That’s where the **JWT Authorization Grant** comes in — a slick way to authenticate without passing around those pesky `client_secret` strings like hot potatoes.

 Think of it as the **VIP pass** for your app:
-- Signed by your private key (because you’re fancy like that).
+- Signed by your private key.
 - Verified by Entra ID (because trust is earned, not given).
-- No more “oops, leaked secret in GitHub” nightmares.
+- No more “oops, leaked secret in GitHub”.

 In this post, we’ll break down:
 ✅ What JWT Grant is and why it matters